Annual Reports

 The Committee of Ministers’ annual report presents the status of execution of the main judgments of the European Court of Human Rights by the member States of the Council of Europe.
 It also provides statistics and information on new cases, cases pending or closed during the year.

-This Annual Report contains an overview of major advances and challenges recorded in the execution of the European Court’s judgments and decisions in 2022.
-It also provides, for the first time, a country-by-country statistical overview, along with information on new, pending and closed cases, and payment of just satisfaction by respondent States.
+The Annual Report contains an overview of major advances and challenges recorded in the execution of the European Court’s judgments and decisions in 2023.
+It also provides a state by state overview along with statistics on notably: new, pending and closed cases; payment of just satisfaction awarded to applicants; and submission of action plans and reports by respondent states.

 Previous reports